naorJR/POKEMON-GAN/README.md

 How do we train the generator :

--We generate a batch of images using the generator, pass the into the discriminator
+- We generate a batch of images using the generator, pass the into the discriminator

--We calculate the loss by setting the target labels to 1 i.e. real.
+- We calculate the loss by setting the target labels to 1 i.e. real.
 We do this because the generator's objective is to "fool" the discriminator.

--We use the loss to perform gradient descent i.e. change the weights of the generator, so it gets better at generating real-like images to "fool" the discriminator.
+- We use the loss to perform gradient descent i.e. change the weights of the generator, so it gets better at generating real-like images to "fool" the discriminator.

 How do we train the discriminator :